barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 sorts to handle the actions a particular user does on the UI.

-This is driven mainly by the POST limitation of not having access to the identifier for an action at the moment we send it in jvascript code.
+This is driven mainly by the POST limitation of not having access to the identifier for an action at the moment we send it in JavaScript code.

 At the end of the day we also need to track and reference all the promises somewhere until we get the identifiers.